gbif/ipt/README.md

 A large number of dedicated volunteers contribute to the success of this software.
 With your help, the IPT has become a successful tool in use all around the world.

-[JetBrains](http://www.jetbrains.com/) is kindly supporting this open source project by giving GBIF free open source licenses for its full-featured Java IDE - [IntelliJ](http://www.jetbrains.com/idea/).
-[JetBrains](http://www.jetbrains.com/) is the creator of a wide range of tools have been helping software developers be more efficient, no matter what technologies they use.
-Take a second now to look at their [leading software products](http://www.jetbrains.com/).

 [Crowdin](https://crowdin.com/) is kindly supporting this open source project by giving GBIF a free access to its localisation management platform.
 Crowdin makes it possible to manage a large number of concurrent translations.